(as amended by Gazette 43168 of 26 March 2020 and Gazette 43199 of 2 April 2020, Gazette 43232 of 16 April and Gazette 43240 of 20 April 2020)

 20. Private security services;

-21. Air-traffic Navigation, Civil Aviation Authority, Cargo Shipping and dockyard services;
+21. Air-traffic Navigation, Civil Aviation Authority, air charters, Cargo Shipping and dockyard services;

 23. Accommodation used for persons rendering essential services, quarantine, isolation and the lockdown;